Improved Image Wasserstein Attacks and Defenses: Conclusion and Future Work

 \section{Conclusion and Future Work}

 We introduced a better-defined threat model based on Wasserstein distance for all images of the same dimensionality.
-A procedure naively brought over from the $\ell_p$ threat model could lead to adversarial examples that are not compliant with the Wasserstein threat model.
+A procedure naively ported over from the $\ell_p$ threat model could lead to adversarial examples that are not compliant with the Wasserstein threat model.
 We fixed this by proposing a constrained version of the original Sinkhorn iteration algorithm, which projects onto the intersection of a Wasserstein ball and an $\ell_\infty$ ball directly.
 This allowed us to safely explore attacks that come close to the allowed Wasserstein boundary.
 By increasing the attack step size and using the steepest descent w.r.t. the $\ell_2$ norm of the gradient, we obtained a significantly stronger empirical Wasserstein attack that breaks previously defended models easily.
 We defended against our attack with adversarial training, and showed that our defended model was generally robust against prior attacks.

 Nonetheless, our defended model remained inadequate to defend against large, real-world perturbations, such as translations, rotations, and blurring.
 This highlighted the need to design better defenses against the Wasserstein threat model, as current approaches did not yield a large enough defense radius.
-On the other hand, we noted that these perturbations exhibited smoothness, and could potentially be better modeled if we introduce smoothness constraints to our threat model.
-However, key difficulties must be overcome before such constraints can be efficiently optimized, and we left such explorations to future works.
+On the other hand, we noted that these perturbations exhibited smoothness, and could potentially be better modeled if we introduce additional constraints to our threat model.
+The constrained Sinkhorn formulation we develop may be of independent interest and offers a versatile tool to encode constraints on perturbations.
+We anticipate future work that incorporates other constraints in the threat model and efficiently optimizes them using the constrained Sinkhorn method.